-- The SBCTC must report federal grants of \$25,000 or more. - Colleges and CBOs must have a Dun and Bradstreet Data Universal Numbering System (DUNS) Number as a universal identifier.
-If your college or CBO does not already have a DUNS number, you must obtain one from D&B by telephone (866-705-5711) or the Internet. - Colleges and CBOs must be registered in the federal government's System for Award Management (SAM). - Colleges and CBOs must report the total compensation for each of the five most highly compensated executives for the preceding completed fiscal year if:
+- The SBCTC must report federal grants of \$25,000 or more. - Colleges and CBOs must have a Unique Entity ID.as a universal identifier.
+If your college or CBO does not already have a Unique Entity ID created in SAM.gov, To learn how to view your Unique Entity ID go to this help article. - Colleges and CBOs must be registered in the federal government's System for Award Management (SAM). - Colleges and CBOs must report the total compensation for each of the five most highly compensated executives for the preceding completed fiscal year if: